-High Plains Mental Health Center offers a sliding fee scale to assist clients who are uninsured, underinsured or meet certain income guidelines.
+High Plains Mental Health Center offers a sliding fee scale to assist people receiving services who are uninsured, underinsured or meet certain income guidelines.
 The 2023 Sliding Fee Scale rates can be found below.
 The sliding fee scale is calculated based on type of services provided, family size and income level.
 No one is denied services based on ability to pay.
 While payment is expected at the time of service, special payment arrangements are considered on a case-by-case basis.
-Additional discounts may be available for qualifying clients as needed.
-If needed, HPMHC staff can assist clients with applying for KanCare Medicaid.
+Additional discounts may be available for qualifying individuals receiving services as needed.
+If needed, HPMHC staff can assist with applying for KanCare Medicaid.